ktorio/ktor-documentation/topics/server-oidc-resource-server.md

 }
 ```

-`503` is the better answer because the request is likely to succeed once the provider recovers.
+`503 Service Unavailable` indicates that the request may succeed after the identity provider recovers.

 Only the signing-key failure has a dedicated exception type, and it is the only one worth catching globally like this.
-The rest surface as `ResponseException` or `IOException`, which are **not** specific to this plugin.
-Any
+The rest surface as `ResponseException` or `IOException`, which are also used by other
-[HTTP client](client-create-and-configure.md) call anywhere in your application throws those same types, so a global
+[HTTP client](client-create-and-configure.md) operations.
+Avoid handling these exception types globally
-handler would swallow unrelated failures and report them as a provider outage.
-Handle those nearer to where they happen,
+as this could result in unrelated failures being reported as provider outages.
+Handle them close to the operation that
-or leave them as `500`.
+can produce them, or allow them to result in `500 Internal Server Error`.

 ### Find out why a token was rejected {id="errors-logging"}

-The reason is logged at `TRACE` level, and nowhere else.
-Turn it on for the plugin's package in your
-[logger configuration](server-logging.md#configure-logger), which for Logback is `logback.xml` in the root of the
-classpath, usually `src/main/resources/logback.xml`:
+Token rejection details are logged at the ` TRACE ` level.
+To enable them, configure logging for the plugin package.
+With
+Logback, add the following to <path>logback.xml</path>, typically located at <path>src/main/resources/logback.xml</path>:

 ```xml